-ELAD is an investigational human cell-based bio-artificial liver support system that operates outside the body, or extracorporeal, and is designed with the proposed intent to allow the patient’s own liver to regenerate to a healthy state, or to stabilize the patient until liver transplant.
-ELAD incorporates our human liver-derived C3A cells combined with a reusable ancillary delivery system and single-use disposables.
-Data from ELAD clinical studies has shown trends that may indicate a potential for ELAD to increase survival rates in patients with acute liver failure.
-ELAD has received orphan designation in the United States and Europe for the treatment of acute liver failure.
+ELAD is a phase 3 investigational, extracorporeal, human hepatic cell-based liver treatment designed to supplement hepatic function in order to potentially improve survival rates among patients with acute forms of liver failure.
+ELAD incorporates our human liver-derived cells, or VTL C3A cells, contained in four hollow fiber cartridges that are combined with single use customized disposable sets and a reusable ancillary delivery system.
+Data from ELAD System clinical studies have shown trends that may indicate a potential for ELAD to increase survival rates in patients with acute forms liver failure.
+ELAD has received orphan designation in the United States and Europe for the treatment of patients with acute liver failure.

-ELAD therapy is not patient specific and our C3A cells, which are derived from a single source, are used to treat all patients.
+Treatment with the ELAD System is not patient-specific, and our VTL C3A cells, which are derived from a single source, are used to treat all patients.
 This process is known as allogeneic cellular therapy.
-In contrast, autologous cellular therapy uses a patient’s own cells, which are manipulated in individual production batches, and is a costly and complex process.
-As a result, the production and logistics of treatment with our C3A cells does not face the challenges commonly associated with autologous cellular therapies.
+In contrast, autologous cellular therapy uses a patient’s own cells, which are manipulated in individual production batches, a costly and complex process.
+As a result, the production and logistics of treatment with our VTL C3A cells does not face some of the challenges commonly associated with autologous cellular therapies.

-Unlike other potential therapies developed for acute liver failure in the past, we believe ELAD holds a unique combination of attributes:
+Unlike other potential therapies developed for acute forms of liver failure in the past, we believe the ELAD System has a unique combination of attributes:

 • Biologically active.
-ELAD is a biologically active system that is designed to replicate many liver functions.
-The functional unit of the liver, the hepatocyte, is thought to be responsible for 500 or more biologic processes necessary for human life.
-Moreover, many processes of the liver occur at ever-fluctuating rates in continuing response to the liver’s constantly changing biologic environment.
-As a result, we believe that an acellular solution to liver failure is unlikely to effectively replace lost liver function.
-We believe that a cellular approach, capable of replicating key biologic processes performed by a human hepatocyte, is best able to provide the requisite flexibility and breadth of function to sufficiently supplement liver function and improve survival in patients with acute liver failure.
+TThe ELAD System contains biologically active VTL C3A cells and is designed to replicate many liver functions.
+We believe that an acellular solution to liver failure is unlikely to effectively replace lost liver function.
+We believe that a cellular approach like ours, capable of replicating key biologic processes, is best able to provide the requisite flexibility and breadth of function to sufficiently supplement liver function and improve survival in patients with acute liver failure.

 • Commercially scalable.
-We have developed a process to grow our C3A cell line in our facility in San Diego that is designed for scalable production.
-Each patient set of four cartridges contains a total of about one pound of cells and is grown in a production process that takes about six weeks.
-The process is carefully controlled and is performed under aseptic conditions to avoid contamination in our cGMP compliant production plant.
-The process is scalable by modular units, to accommodate demand upon commercialization.
+Our VTL C3A cells used in the ELAD System are immortal and can be expanded in quantities to scale production.
+Each set of four cartridges used to treat a single patient is grown in a production process that takes up to two months.
+The process is carefully controlled and is performed under ultra-clean conditions to avoid contamination in our current Good Manufacturing Practices, or cGMP, compliant production plant.
+The process is scalable by modular units.

 • Minimal manipulation needed by site.
-Prior to shipment, ELAD cartridges are put into a dormant state and have up to 60 hours to be administered.
-When the hospital receives the cartridges, they are unpacked by our ELAD Specialists on site, placed on the bedside unit, flushed with saline and are ready to be used for patient therapy.
-Since our C3A cells are immortal, they can remain alive for the duration of anticipated patient therapy.
-ELAD cartridges rarely require replacement, thus enhancing ease-of-use and reducing the cost-of goods.
+Prior to shipment, the ELAD cartridges are put into a dormant state and shipped under cool conditions.
+They have been validated to survive for up to 60 hours before being used for treatment.
+When the hospital receives the cartridges, they are unpacked by our ELAD System specialists on site, placed on the system, flushed with saline and are ready to be used for patient treatment.
+Our VTL C3A cells usually remain viable for the duration of the patient treatment.